Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Application

-First, let us focus on the point about the effect size of interest and its probability.
-There is no imperative to use the decision threshold of 95\% to evaluate the uncertainty of statistical estimates in a binary way.
-We can compute the probabilities of different effect sizes in a continuous scale.
-Figure \ref{probs} presents with how much probability peacekeeper deployment is expected to reduce the likelihood of civil war recurrence to a certain amount.
-The figure illustrates how the degree of statistical uncertainty changes depending on the desired effect size, while the cost of policy implementation and the cost of an undesirable event are assumed to be constant.
+The $\hat{R}$ was approximately 1.00 for each parameter, suggesting the Bayesian regression did not fail to converge.
+The effective sample size exceeded at least 30,000 for each parameter.
+According to the significance test, the 95\% credible interval of the log odds ratio would lead us to conclude that the effect of peacekeeper deployment is statistically significant, as the 95\% credible interval excludes zero (see Table \ref{mci}).
+Yet, from the perspective of the causal binary loss function, there is no imperative to use the threshold of the 95\% probability.

-The probability that peacekeeper deployment is expected to reduce the likelihood of civil war recurrence is 95\%, when the size of the intended effect in the loss function, ${\beta_1}_{int}$, is defined as $\mathbb{E}[\beta_1<0|D]$.\footnote{The reason the 95\% credible interval includes zero in Table 1 is that the credible interval is a two-tailed measure while the probability $P(\beta_1<0|D)$ is a one-tailed measure.} This effect size reduces the likelihood of civil war recurrence from the baseline likelihood 26\% to 6\%.
-The probability decreases, if the effect size is desired to be larger, i.e., given a greater negative value of ${\beta_1}_{m.d.}$ in $\mathbb{E}[\beta_1<{\beta_1}_{m.d.}|D]$, where ${\beta_1}_{m.d.}$ denotes the minimum desired effect size of peacekeeper deployment.
-For example, if one wants to expect a reduction in the likelihood of civil war recurrence to 2\%, the probability of peacekeeper deployment having such an effect is approximately 21\%.
-If one wants to expect a reduction to 1\%, the probability of peacekeeper deployment having such an effect is just 5\%.
-In other words, the probability that peacekeeper deployment is expected to reduce the likelihood of civil war recurrence depends on how much reduction is desired.
+Before computing the expected losses, let us focus on the relationship between the effect size range of interest and its probability mass.
+In Figure \ref{probs}, the y-axis shows different minimum desired effect sizes on the probability scale.
+The x-axis represents the probabilities that peacekeeper deployment realizes such effects.
+For example, if one wants to expect that peacekeeper development reduces the likelihood of local conflict continuation at least by 10 percentage points, the probability of peacekeeper deployment realizing that is approximately 98\%.
+If one wants to expect that peacekeeper development reduces the likelihood of local conflict continuation at least by 20 percentage points, the probability of peacekeeper deployment realizing that is approximately 17\%.
+In other words, the probability that peacekeeper deployment is expected to have a desirable effect depends on how much reduction is desired.